Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates: Comparison to related work

-In general, the conditional~\eqref{eqn:sample-minimax-risk} and population minimax risk~\eqref{eqn:minimax-risk-optimal} can differ substantially, and such differences are precisely those addressed by the theory of statistical inference.
+The conditional~\eqref{eqn:sample-minimax-risk} and population minimax risk~\eqref{eqn:minimax-risk-optimal} can differ substantially, and such differences are critical to address within a statistical approach to privacy-constrained inference.
 The goal of inference is to draw conclusions about the \emph{population-based quantity} $\optvar(\statprob)$ based on the sample.
 Moreover, lower bounds on the conditional minimax risk~\eqref{eqn:sample-minimax-risk} do not imply bounds on the rate of estimation for the population $\optvar(\statprob)$.
-Since the conditional minimax risk~\eqref{eqn:sample-minimax-risk} involves a supremum over \emph{all possible samples} $\statsample \in \statdomain$, the opposite is usually true: population risks provide lower bounds on the conditional minimax risk, as we show below.
+In fact, the conditional minimax risk~\eqref{eqn:sample-minimax-risk} involves a supremum over \emph{all possible samples} $\statsample \in \statdomain$, so the opposite is usually true: population risks provide lower bounds on the conditional minimax risk, as we show presently.

 An illustrative example is useful to understand the differences.
 Consider estimation of the mean of a normal distribution with known standard deviation $\stddev^2$, in which the mean $\optvar = \E[\statrv] \in [-1, 1]$ is assumed to belong to the unit interval.
 As our Proposition~\ref{proposition:location-family-bound} shows, it is possible to estimate the mean of a normally-distributed random variable even under $\diffp$-local differential privacy~\eqref{eqn:local-privacy}.
 In sharp contrast, the following result shows that the conditional minimax risk is infinite for this problem: